Reducing reoffending -mentoring and resettlement

 Nationally, 65% of 15-18 year olds will reoffend within 12 months of release from custody.
 The In2Out mentoring process sees that reduced to consistently less than 25% for participants choosing to work with us after release.

-In2Out works out of HMYOI Wetherby in West Yorkshire and most of the young people we work with come from all over the North of England.
+In2Out works out of HMYOI Wetherby in West Yorkshire and most of the young people we work with come from all over the North of England and, increasingly, the Midlands.
 We have helped them to resettle into society after release and move toward independent living.
 We have brought reconciliation into families, order into chaotic lives and a sense of hope for the future.
 And we have made this happen by showing them individually that someone cares.

 In2Out does not try to replace the role or function of other statutory service providers or other charitable endeavours, put provides post-release support in collaboration with others - primarily with youth offending teams and probation services, along with statutory services and local authorities.
 We also collaborate with several other charities to ensure that we avoid duplication of work and wasted costs, and share best practice through the sector.